gegelati/gegelati-tutorial/docs/_pages/index.md

 Once the build is complete, run the executable.
 Using the keyboard, you can try to manually balance the pendulum with 7 different actions:
-* [C], [V], [B]: Apply a clockwise torque to the pendulum.
+* [S], [D], [F]: Apply a clockwise torque to the pendulum.
 The strength of the torque applied to the pendulum decreases from left to right.
-* [1], [2], [3]: Apply a counter-clockwise torque to the pendulum.
+* [J], [K], [L]: Apply a counter-clockwise torque to the pendulum.
 The strength of the torque applied to the pendulum increases from left to right.
 * No key: No torque is applied to the pendulum.
 Only gravity and friction will do their work.

 Good luck holding the pendulum in the upward position for more than a few seconds.